It was 1 a.m., raining, and it was becoming ever more clear that I wasn’t getting those Milky Way shots I had planned on.

 To hike to High Dune and back, you’re looking at a difficult 2.2 miles, with 650 ft elevation gain.
 Don’t underestimate the lack of elevation and distance.
 Have you ever hiked uphill through sand before?
 It’s like taking one step forward and two steps back.
 After a few minutes, your legs start to feel like there’s a brick attached to your feet, and you aren’t sure if they are getting heavier from fatigue, or due to the massive amount of sand that pours into your hiking boots with every step you take.

 Stay along the ridges, not the slopes, for better footing.
 At least on your way up.
-Coming back, we found it quickest just to slide down the slopes with our feet, kind of like skiing, minus the skis.
-What took us about 2 hours to hike up in the dark took us 15 minutes to hike (or slide, rather) down.
+Coming back, I found it quickest just to slide down the slopes on my feet, kind of like skiing, minus the skis.
+What took me about 2 hours to hike up in the dark took me 15 minutes to hike (or slide, rather) down.

 Bring water.
 Lots of it.
-Especially if backcountry camping on the dunes, as there is no water source.
+Especially if backcountry camping on the dunes, as there is no water source after crossing Medano Creek.

 Plan to get dirty.
-By the end of the hike, every crevice of our bodies had sand in it.
+By the end of the hike, every crevice of my body had sand in it.
 In fact, I think my hiking boots still have sand under the soles from that hike.
 It’s best to wear tall hiking boots, but either way plan on getting sandy!

 Check the weather!!
 This should always be something you do when planning a hike.
-But whereas we usually hike rain or shine, going out on the dunes while it’s lightning is extremely risky and dangerous.
-We encountered unexpected lighting during our trip, and rather than risk it and camp on the dunes, we waited it out.
+Whereas I usually hike rain or shine, going out on the dunes while it’s lightning is extremely risky and dangerous.
+I encountered unexpected lighting during this trip, and rather than risk it and camp on the dunes, I decoded to wait it out.